Haiti's divided transition council picks new president

 FILE PHOTO: Haiti’s Transitional Presidential Council head Edgard Leblanc Fils addresses the 79th United Nations General Assembly at United Nations headquarters in New York, U.S., September 26, 2024.
 REUTERS/Brendan McDermid/ File Photo

-The break between president Edgard Leblanc Fils and the rest of the council creates fresh uncertainty in a country still reeling from the gang massacre of at least 70 people last week, with Prime Minister Garry Conille seeking security assistance abroad.
+The rift at the council creates fresh uncertainty in a country still reeling from the gang massacre of at least 70 people last week, with Prime Minister Garry Conille seeking security assistance abroad.

 Haiti named the transition council in April after arduous negotiations between various sectors of the Caribbean nation's political and civil alliances.
 It was empowered with choosing a prime minister and wielding certain presidential powers until conditions are considered secure enough for a new election.

-Haiti's anti-corruption unit had recommended legal action in a report earlier this month that said the three had accepted credit cards and asked for nearly $770,000 from a state-run bank president.
+But this month, Haiti's anti-corruption unit recommended legal action against three council members it said had accepted credit cards and asked for nearly $770,000 from the chairman of a state-run bank.

-"I cannot participate in any process that will further weaken and devalue the country's justice system," Leblanc Fils said in a video message late on Sunday, after refusing to sign the resolution on Friday.
+"I cannot participate in any process that will further weaken and devalue the country's justice system," Leblanc Fils said in a video message late on Sunday, saying the decision of the council's majority would aggravate the instability.

-The January 30 Collective of political parties, which nominated Leblanc Fils to the council, said it noted "with amazement" the signatures of the three members accused of corruption on Friday's resolution and called for them to be put aside pending a judicial ruling.
+The January 30 Collective of political parties, which nominated Leblanc Fils to the council, called for the three members accused of bribery to be put aside pending a judicial ruling.

 The accused are diplomat Smith Augustin, politician Louis Gerald Gilles, and former judge Emmanuel Vertilaire.
 All three have rejected the charges.
 Augustin was initially slated to succeed Leblanc Fils as the council's president.